lpardosixtosMs/Speedometer/resources/todomvc/big-dom-generator/README.md

 -   _dist_ - Output folder for the big static DOM generator.
 -   utils - Folder for the functions to generate the complex DOM versions of each TodoMVC implementation as well as add additional css.

+## Requirements

+The only requirement is an installation of Node, to be able to install dependencies and run scripts to serve a local server.

+* Node (min version: 18.13.0)
+* NPM (min version: 8.19.3)

 ## How to run

 `npm install` - Installs the dependencies.